hominee/noer/README.md

 ## Pre-requisite
 - First of all, [rust](https://rust-lang.org) language and its building tool are necessary. you can install them following the description [here](https://www.rust-lang.org/tools/install);
 -	Noer is built upon Web-Assembly and [yew](https://yew.rs), the [tutorial](https://yew.rs/docs/tutorial) is recommanded before getting started;
+- build tools are needed
+ -- trunk ( `cargo install trunk` )
+ -- wasm32-unknown-unknown ( `rustup target add wasm32-unknown-unknown ` )

 ## Github Page(Optional)
 By default, the compiled output is not suitable for github pages, you got to enable it in the configuration file `src/constant.rs`
 ```
-// by default it is false
+// if using github pages, it is required to deploy it to subpath
-pub const USE_GITPAGE: bool = false;
-// if using github pages, specify the sub-path(ends with `/`)
+// specify the sub-path(ends with `/`)
+// if not specified, it wont use sub-path
 pub const SUBPATH: &str = "demo/";
 ```

 ## Site Infomation
 There are some basic info about the site in `stc/constant.rs`, including
+- `MODE` the current mode of the project, noer will set logger if in development mode and disable it is release mode.
 - `ITEMS_PER_PAGE` number of posts card that a page to display, note that it shall be multiple of 3.
 - `ADMIN` username of the ower.
 - `SITE_NAME` the name you want call the site.